DIS-CHEM RIDE FOR SIGHT 2018

 FURY MOTORS RAFFLE

-Although the big donations make a huge difference every patient can assist in our fund raising efforts.
+Every member can make a difference and bring us closer to finding treatments for retinal vision loss.
 Please ask you employer to consider us as a recipient for a CSI donation.
+We will follow up with a proposal.
 Donations exceeding R250 are eligible, on request, for a Section 18a tax deduction.

 CIRCLE OF LIGHT

 The new competition has just begun but you still have time to enter.
 You can participate by donating R250 per year to the competition and stand to win a cash prize of R500 every month.
 All proceeds go directly to the RD Research project at UCT.
 See banking details under membership fees below.

 A membership fee of R200 per family is now due.
 If you cannot afford this please request a fee waiver form from the national office.
 As we move to a single constitution only members in good standing will be eligible to vote.
 Banking details: Retina South Africa, Standard Bank, Bedfordview branch, Code 018305, Account number 020312164.
 For overseas payments the swift code is SBZAZAJ.
 Please let us have a copy of the eft so that we can track your payment.
 An extra donation to the RD research project will be welcomed.